OLINSolutions/msteams_azure_bots_service2.0/README.md

 </kbd>

 ## 2. Test out the bot in the Web Chat & Chat Emulator.
 Generic Command (no xMatters integration).
 1. In the Azure Portal, slect the All resources view.
-Within that view, you should see the botxmatters (Web Bot) item.
+Within that view, you should see the botxmatters (Web app Bot) item.

 <kbd>
   <img src="media/all_resources.png">